Government of National Defense: End of the government

 After the failure of the 18 January sortie it was obvious to the Government that they would never break out of the city.
 In addition, food stocks were running dangerously low and the city was enduring constant artillery bombardments from the Prussians, and although the shelling was surprisingly ineffective, its demoralising effect on Paris was severe.
 The Government sacked General Trochu as Governor of Paris on 22 January (although he remained President of the Republic) and replaced him with the elderly General Joseph Vinoy.
 Jules Favre, though, held real control, and became the de facto leader of the government.
 A small revolutionary uprising on 23 January was crushed with force by the Government of National Defence, further infuriating the population of Paris.
 On 28 January 1871 Paris surrendered.
 Favre, on behalf of the Government of National Defence, and Bismarck signed a Convention on the Armistice and the Capitulation of Paris.
-Under this Convention Favre agreed to humiliating terms demanded by the Prussians, including the payment of 200 million francs indemnity within a fortnight, over 5 billion francs in total war reparations, and the surrender of the strong fortresses surrounding Paris.
+Under this Convention, Favre agreed to humiliating terms demanded by the Prussians, including the payment of 200 million francs indemnity within a fortnight, over 5 billion francs in total war reparations, and the surrender of the strong fortresses surrounding Paris.
 In Tours, Gambetta received the news of the surrender by telegram on 29 January, and although he still wished to fight on, was convinced to step down by a group of diplomats who arrived from Paris by train on 6 February.

-The negotiations had guaranteed national elections to create a new French government, and on 8 February 1871 French citizens (except those in the occupied Prussian territories) voted for a new government.
+The negotiations had guaranteed national elections to create a new French government, and on 8 February 1871 French citizens (except those in the Prussian-occupied territories) voted for a new government.
 The elections returned an overwhelming number of conservative, middle-class, rural Deputies, who set up a new seat of government at the palace of Versailles.
 The new National Assembly elected Adolphe Thiers as Chief Executive of the new government and Thiers took over the position of President of France from General Trochu on 13 February.
 Eager to pay reparations and thus oblige the Prussians to leave France, the new government passed a variety of financial laws which deeply angered Parisians, leading to the outbreak of revolutions in French cities, and the ultimate creation of the Paris Commune.